GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/node/index.md

 # oxd-node

 ## Overview
-The following documentation demonstrates how to use the [oxd client software](http://oxd.gluu.org) Node.js library to send users from a Node.js application to an OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.
+The following documentation demonstrates how to use oxd's Node library to send users from a Node application to an OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.

 ## Sample Project

-[Download a sample project](https://github.com/GluuFederation/oxd-node/archive/3.1.1.zip) specific to this oxd library.
+Download a [Sample Project](https://github.com/GluuFederation/oxd-node/archive/3.1.1.zip) specific to this oxd-node library.

 ### System Requirements